 We do appreciate some good old fashioned human interaction, especially on holiday.
 You’re in a foreign country; you don’t know where to go or how to get there.
 That’s why it’s such a relief to see your driver waiting for you, to get you where you need to go without the hassle of stopping off at EVERY SINGLE hotel along the way.
 But, what if instead of meeting your driver, you meet your car?

 Google was one of the first tech companies to give autonomous cars a try and their advancements into the project are becoming better with each day.
 This has inspired other companies such as NuTonomy, a small self-driving taxi service start-up in Singapore, to make driverless cars a reality.
 The innovative tech that powers these cars is beyond belief and soon could be implemented across taxi style services across the world.
 Watch out, Über!

 It’s shocking enough to think that tech will soon be ‘taxi-ing’ us around in possible 4-wheeled death traps.
 The safest hands are surely our own but soon it looks like the machine will be set to take the wheel.
 Have fun stepping into your driverless taxi in the future and just watch it pull off as if a ghostly presence had sat in the driver’s seat.

-Take a moment and think; how scary have the advancements of tech really become?
+So for a real scare this Halloween, you should take a moment and think; how terrifying have the advancements of tech really become?
 Although the more terrifying prospect is…what’s next?